 Work placements raising ambitions and aspirations of inner-city students

-IT and business students at Birmingham’s South and City College have been doing just that, in readiness for entering the job market, with a series of work experience placements in the Republic of Ireland.
+During their Erasmus+ project, IT and business students at Birmingham’s South and City College aimed to increase their readiness for entering the job market and future employment opportunities, with a series of work experience placements in the Republic of Ireland.

 The college is based in an inner-city area where students often experience poorer educational outcomes, leading to weaker employment opportunities in later life.